moonjukhim/GCP/D.Data engineering and smart analytics/D-a.Data Analyst Learning Path/From Data to Insights with GCP/README.md

 - 10 - Optimizing Queries for Performance

 ### Machine Learning for Structured and Unstructured Datasets
-- :eleven: 11 - Controlling Access with Data Security Best Practices
+- 11 - Controlling Access with Data Security Best Practices
 - 12 - Predicting Visitor Return Purchases with BigQuery ML
 - 13 - Deriving Insights from Unstructured Data using Machine Learning
 - 14 - Course Completion